ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/basic_demo/README.md

 &nbsp;

-### Extensibility: Rules Plus Python
+### b.
+Extensibility: Rules Plus Python

 In this case, we needed to do some if/else testing, and it was more convenient to add a dash of Python.
-While you have the full object-oriented power of Python, this is simpler, more like Python as a 4GL.
+While you have the full object-oriented power of Python, this is simpler -- more like Python as a 4GL.

 What’s important is that once you are in such functions, you can utilize Python libraries, invoke shared code, make web service calls, send email or messages, etc.  You have all the power of rules, plus the unrestricted flexibility of Python.

 &nbsp;

-### Debugging: IDE, Logging
+### c.
+Debugging: IDE, Logging

 The screen shot above illustrates that debugging logic is what you’d expect: use your IDE's debugger.